parleh-mate/singapore-parliament-speeches-dbt/README.md

 |[`mart_speeches`](https://console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1ssingapore-parliament-speeches!2sprod_mart!3smart_speeches)|Each row represents one paragraph of text, based on the hansard, during the parliamentary sitting.
 This text corresponds to a speech (or part of a speech) made by a Member of Parliament on a given topic.
 This is supplemented with information about the topic, the sitting, and the member.|
 |[`mart_bills`](https://console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1ssingapore-parliament-speeches!2sprod_mart!3smart_bills)|By bill, shows a summary of the bill's passage through parliament.|

-Click on the links above to be taken to the models in BigQuery.
+Click on the links above to be taken to the models in BigQuery _(access required)_.

 An example of how this dataset is being used is in this [Looker Studio dashboard](https://lookerstudio.google.com/s/qYJulld3Ss8) to show overall attendance, bills, and members' speech information..